DIDSR/AdaptiveMRMC/README.md

   `library(AdaptiveMRMC)`
   `source(paste0(.libPaths()[1], '/AdaptiveMRMC/Workflow_example/demoAdaptiveMRMC.R'))`

-4. The code for simulation studies in our paper is included in the package under *your_package_path/AdaptiveMRMC/Simulations*
+4. The code for simulation studies in our paper is included in the package under *your_package_path/AdaptiveMRMC/Simulations*.
+Please note these are running codes customized to our computer cluster and may not run on your computer.
+The purpose of including these raw research code is for reference, e.g., by reading the code one may find how the adaptive methods are applied to the simulated data.